Janosch123123/sopra-fs25-group-23-client/README.md

 # 🐍 Snake With Friends

-Snake With Friends is a modern multiplayer twist on the classic Snake game – with a focus on fun, social interaction, and personalization.
-Whether alone, with friends, or strangers: there's something for everyone – even your favorite background music!
+Snake With Friends is a modern multiplayer twist on the classic Snake game, with a focus on fun, social interaction, and personalization.
+Whether alone, with friends, or strangers: there's something for everyone, even your favorite background music!

 ---